 For the path designated as Path B, the scenario reserve shall be referred to as Company Amount B.

-Recalculate the scenario reserves for Path A and Path B using the same method as outlined in step (ii) above, but substitute the assumptions prescribed in Section 6.C and use the modeled in force prescribed by Section 6.B.2.
+Recalculate the scenario reserves for Path A and Path B using the same method as outlined in step (i) above, but substitute the assumptions prescribed in Section 6.C and use a seriatim in force.
 These scenario reserves shall be referred to as Prescribed Amount A and Prescribed Amount B, respectively.

 Calculate the Prescribed Projections Amount as: